Endle/fireSeqSearch/README.md

 This project is in **VERY EARLY** DEVELOPMENT!
 But don't panic. fireSeqSearch will only read your logseq notebooks, which is unlikely to cause data loss.

 ### Install Browser Extension
 1. Install latest web extension <https://addons.mozilla.org/en-US/firefox/addon/fireseqsearch/>
-2. Chrome extension is being reviewed.
-I FEEL UPSET that Google is charging me to upload a free extension and WASTING MY TIME by requiring "high-quality" resource files for my alpha release.
+2. Google require all new Chrome extensions use manifest V3, while providing little examples for it.
+3. Edge is rejecting my extension, without explaining why.

 ### Install Local Server